WassimBouatay/Reorder-Corrupted-Videos/README.md

 # Reorder-Corrupted-Videos
-A corrupt video is a video on which we added random images and then we shuffled the whole.
+A corrupted video is a video that has random frames added to it and then shuffled.
 The goal is to remove the random images and reorder the video.
-PS: The solution will save the reordered video and the reversed video.
+The solution provided in this repo allows you to save the both ordered and reversed videos.

 # Dependencies
 Please install the required dependencies with: